Infidelity Therapy + Affair Recovery| Online Couples Therapy in California & Oregon

 My approach to infidelity therapy draws on several evidence-based models that I've found particularly powerful for this work:

-PACT (Psychobiological Approach to Couple Therapy), developed by Dr. Stan Tatkin, works with how two nervous systems function together in real time — helping couples stay regulated enough to actually hear each other during some of the hardest conversations they'll ever have.
-Supports couples in learning how to be on each other’s team and be secure-functioning
+PACT (Psychobiological Approach to Couple Therapy), developed by Dr. Stan Tatkin, works with how two nervous systems function together in real time — helping couples stay regulated enough to hear each other during some of the hardest conversations they'll ever have.
+Supports couples in learning how to be collaborative team-mates, amidst differences.

-ISTDP-Informed Couples Therapy helps access and process the deeper emotional material — the grief, fear, and longing — that often drives surface-level conflict and avoidance.
+ISTDP-Informed Couples Therapy works with the defensive behaviors that get in the way of emotionally intimate interactions and helps access and process the deeper emotional material driving surface-level conflict and avoidance.

 My role in affair recovery is not neutral.
-I hold both partners accountable — to honesty, to the work, and to building something genuinely good for both of them.
-I'm trained to track what's happening between you in the room in real time, and to intervene when patterns emerge that are getting in the way of repair.
+I hold both partners accountable — to honesty and to building something genuinely good for both of them.
+I'm trained to track what's happening between partners moment-to-moment, and to intervene when patterns emerge that are getting in the way of repair.

-Affair recovery is a specific clinical process — not just couples therapy with a bigger presenting problem.
+Affair recovery is a delicate and specific clinical process.
 It requires a therapist who:

 Understands the stages of betrayal trauma and what each partner needs at each phase